MagnusS/mirage-bench/README.md

 ### Test script environment
 Each test-script is executed in its result directory.
 Anything stored in this directory is gathered by the test framework when the test completes.

-If the tests are run multiple times within each test script, the script should create the appropriate directory structure within the directory it is executing in (cwd) - for example by creating 1,2,3 etc as subdirectories.

-Various environment variables from the Makefile will be available to the test scripts.
-See Makefile for details.
-The functions "kill_remote" and "wait_for_remote" are defined for the test scripts that run locally.

-If the remote is running after the local script completes, the test framework will try to terminate remote with SIGHUP and treat it as a success if local returned successfully.
-The remote test is not able to terminate the local test, but if the remote side exits before the local is ready, the local side should terminate with error.

-The results directory will have a file called FAILED if the test-pair failed and SUCCESS if the test-pair succeeded.

-### Results ###

 The results directory has the following structure:

 ```